Bridging the Gap: Working Within the Dynamics of Pagan Groups and Society, by Crystal Blanton

 The underlying theme of this book is honesty — with ourselves and with those around us.
 The attitude of not “rocking the boat” or of not “making waves” is so prevalent in our culture that we assume it is a natural part of how to get along with each other.
 Yet, it ultimately leads to problems which are difficult if not impossible to heal.
 In order for us to have healthy relationships we need to respect boundaries, needs, and desires — for ourselves as well as for others.
 This book is an excellent introduction to ways of accomplishing that.

-Every once in a while I encounter a book which I feel absolutely must be in a Coven library.
+Every once in a while I encounter a book which I feel absolutely must be in a coven library.
 This is one of those books.
 Not only should each member of coven leadership be expected to read this book, each member of every coven, grove, temple, etc., should find this book on their required reading list.
-In fact, if I were still working in a group situation, I would consider presenting a copy to each member, and then arranging discussion groups to deal with the contents, it is that important (and good) a book.
+In fact, if I were still working in a group situation, I would consider presenting a copy to each member, and then arranging discussion groups to deal with the contents, Bridging the Gap is that important (and good) a book.

 Do yourself a favour.
 Get this book.
 Read this book.
 Discuss this book.

 - Wiccecraeft, by Sinead Spearing - November 12, 2014